BGYO: 2018–2020: Formation and introduction

-2021-present: Debut and early years
+2021-2024: Debut and early years

 The Light Era

-Ahead of the debut date in 2021, Star Hunt Academy released a series of teasers for the group which on January 13, they revealed the group's official name accompanied with its official logo.
+Ahead of their debut, Star Hunt Academy released a series of teasers for the group.
+On January 13, they revealed the group's official name accompanied with its official logo.
 MU Doctor collaborated with South Korean producers Rogan & Ddank for BGYO's debut single "The Light" released on January 29.
 The English lyrics were written by Korean-American composer and songwriter Distract, and the Tagalog lyrics written by the members themselves to "reflect their own story in the song".
 The single was choreographed by Lay Back, known to have worked with SuperM, Hyolyn, and Zico.

 In March 2021, BGYO was featured in the Spring 2021 issue of L'Officiel.
-BGYO also participated in the collaborative virtual show of ABS-CBN along with other "Kapamilya stars" broadcast through Kumu and Facebook.
-On March 31, MYX announced the group as their "spotlight artist" for the month of April.
-On April 9, Star Music officially confirmed that BGYO will sing the official soundtrack of iWantTFC's digital Philippine romance comedy series He's Into Her.
+On March 31, the group was announced as "Myx Spotlight Artist" for the month of April.
+On April 9, BGYO was revealed to record the official soundtrack of iWantTFC's digital Philippine romance comedy series He's Into Her.
 On April 21, BGYO performed on the Wish 107.5 Bus with their debut single.
-On April 23, 2021, the second single He's Into Her has been sent to digital streaming and download platforms with a lyric and music video uploaded on YouTube.
+On April 23, 2021, the second single "He's Into Her" was released.
 On the same day, BGYO was added on the roster of Spotify RADAR program.
-The group's first collaboration single "Feel Good Pilipinas" was released on May 21, 2021, with KZ Tandingan which was produced as ABS-CBN's 2021 Summer Special ID.
+On May 21, the group's first collaboration single "Feel Good Pilipinas", with KZ Tandingan, was released.
 On May 17, BGYO participated in the 4th Season of Coke Studio Philippines' "Itodo Mo Beat Mo" where they performed the choreographed rendition of Keiko Necesario's "While We Are Young".
-Three days after, an original composition of BGYO and Necesario titled "Runnin'" was uploaded on YouTube.
-On May 29, the group also took part on the virtual red carpet premiere of the series He's Into Her.
+Three days after, an original composition of BGYO and Necesario titled "Runnin'" was revealed.
+On May 29, the group also took part on the virtual red carpet premiere of He's Into Her.